 - Physical Harm: Intentionally or recklessly (by action or inaction) causing physical harm or endangering the health or safety of any person or group of people.

 - Threatening Behaviors: Written, verbal or physical conduct that causes a reasonable expectation of injury to the health or safety of any person or damage to any property.

-- Hindering Freedom of Expression or Movement: Hindering freedom of expression or of movement of any person or group of people.
+- Hindering Freedom of Expression or Movement: Hindering freedom of expression or movement of any person or group of people.